classAndrew/pyOneLine/README.md

 # pyOneLine

-Collection of Python one liners written as a joke (this means don't use this for production).
+Collection of Python one liners written as a joke.

 Rules:
 </br >